-FT-523 Unit Operations in Food Engineering
+16FTE22C3 Unit Operations in Food Engineering

-There will be ten questions in all.
-The candidates will be required to answer five questions in all selecting one question from each unit.
+There will be nine questions in all.
+The first question comprising of short answer type questions covering the entire syllabus will be compulsory.
+The remaining eight questions will comprise of a set of two questions from each unit and the candidate will be required to attempt four questions selecting at least one from each unit.
 All questions carry equal marks.